Michael Antoni, Ph.D.

 Description of Research

-Dr. Antoni has been funded from the NIH/NCI to conduct multiple randomized clinical trials of a group-based cognitive behavioral stress management (CBSM) intervention he developed for women undergoing treatment for breast cancer, and men and women treated for HIV/AIDS.
+Dr. Antoni has been funded from the NIH/NCI for the past three decades to conduct multiple randomized clinical trials of a group-based cognitive behavioral stress management (CBSM) intervention he developed for women undergoing treatment for breast cancer, and men and women treated for HIV/AIDS.
 Dr. Antoni also directed a National Cancer Institute-funded P50 Center for Psycho-Oncology Research (CPOR), conducting biobehavioral research on the interrelationships between cognition, emotions, biological processes, and physical health through several randomized clinical trials that test the effects of CBSM intervention on psychosocial and physiological adaptation in populations at high risk for cancer or those individuals dealing with treatment for breast or prostate cancer.
-The CPOR conducted 4 clinical trials and managed 5 core laboratories dedicated to providing psychosocial and biological mechanism and outcome data as well as statistical/data management for the 4 clinical trials.
+The CPOR conducted 4 clinical trials and managed 5 core laboratories dedicated to providing psychosocial and biological mechanism and outcome data as well as statistical/data management.
 A number of program investigators, including those from the Departments of Microbiology and Immunology, Obstetrics and Gynecology, Psychology, Psychiatry and Behavioral Science, and Medicine, have conducted CPOR pilot studies designed to elaborate on biobehavioral pathways explored in the CPOR parent trials.
-This work has led to individual R01 and R21 projects by program investigators, and some of the cores were used in the design of the BioPsychoSocial Oncology Core, a shared resource in the Cancer Center and the Neuroimmunology Laboratory facility that serves Biobehavioral Oncology investigators.
-Most of these research efforts have focused on using information derived from studies that examine the effects of field and laboratory stressors to develop stress reduction interventions that are specifically tailored to disease-related biobehavioral pathways, and which are sensitive to the educational levels and cultural characteristics of the target groups.
-This has resulted in the development of treatment manuals that can be used as a model for conducting intervention research groups.
-Moreover, this work has led to the development and testing of brief group-based interventions for clinic use, community-based interventions for ethnic minority populations of cancer survivors, and telephone/web-delivered interventions for home-based delivery to patients.
-This work is unified in investigating the efficacy and underlying biobehavioral mechanisms in explaining the quality of life and health effects of these different approaches.
-Many of these studies examine behavioral pathways, while biological pathways and inflammatory processes are measured through biochemical and molecular analyses.
-Finally, investigators explore the relative effects of these interventions among ethnic/racial minorities to better understand health disparities in morbidity among treated cancer patients and survivors.

 - Showed that group-based cognitive behavioral stress management improves mood, symptoms, and quality of life; reduces hormonal indicators of stress (serum cortisol), and increases cellular immune system functioning and Th1 cytokine production over a 12-month period in women undergoing treatment for breast cancer.

-- Demostrated for the first time that group-based stress management alters leukocyte transcriptional dynamics in breast cancer patients with decreased expression of pro-inflammatory genes for cytokines (IL-1, IL-6, TNF-), and chemokines (CCL2, CCL3, CCL3L1, tissue remodeling and epithelial-mesenchymal transition (G0S2, LMNA, MMP9, OSM) at 6 and 12-month follow-up.
+- Demonstrated for the first time that group-based stress management (CBSM) alters leukocyte transcriptional dynamics in breast cancer patients with decreased leukocyte expression of pro-inflammatory genes for cytokines (IL-1-beta, IL-6, TNF-alpha), and chemokines (CCL2, CCL3, CCL3L1), tissue remodeling and epithelial-mesenchymal transition (LMNA, MMP9) at 6 and 12-month follow-up.
 These changes were paralleled by increased expression of Type-I interferon activation genes.
-Bioinformatics analyses implicated alterations in NF B and GATA transcripts and in glucocorticoid receptor sensitivity in mediating these changes.
+Bioinformatics analyses implicated decreases in NF-kappa B and GATA transcripts and increased glucocorticoid receptor sensitivity in mediating these changes.